Listening to Your Body’s Intuition: Reclaiming Clarity After Trauma

 In healthy development, we learn to pair those body sensations with appropriate emotional understanding.
 We begin to trust that a gut feeling can mean “this isn’t right for me,” or that a wave of fatigue means “I need rest.”

-But trauma disrupts this learning.
+But trauma or PTSD disrupts this learning.

 When Trauma Distorts Intuition